 TRIGGER: IMPEDANCE?
 BTRIGGER might return 1000, indicating impedance for external trigger B input is set to 1 k Ω .

-TRIGger:INTerval

-This command sets or returns the internal trigger interval.
+TRIGger:INTerval This command sets or returns the internal trigger interval.
+Conditions When synchronization is enabled and the instrument is not the master, this command is not available.

-- Group Trigger - Syntax TRIGger:INTerval <NR3> TRIGger:INTerval? - Arguments A single <NR3> value.
-Range: 1 μs to 10 s. - Returns A single <NR3> value. - ExamplesTRIGGER:INTERVAL 5E-6 sets the internal trigger interval to 5 μs.TRIGGER:INTERVAL? might return 8.00000000E-6, indicating 8 μs.

-TRIGger:LEVel
+Group Trigger

+Syntax TRIGger:INTerval <NR3>

+TRIGger:INTerval?

+Range: 1 μs to 10 s.

-This command sets or returns the external trigger input level (threshold).
+Examples TRIGGER: INTERVAL 5E-6 sets the internal trigger interval to 5 μs.
+TRIGGER: INTERVAL? might return 8.000000000E-3, indicating 8 μs.
+TRIGger:LEVel This command sets or returns the external trigger input level (threshold).
+Conditions When synchronization is enabled and the instrument is not the master, this command is not available.

-Group Trigger ------- ---------
+Group Trigger

+Syntax TRIGger:LEVel <NRf>[,ATRigger|BTRigger]

+TRIGger:LEVel?
+[ATRigger|BTRigger]

-- Syntax TRIGger:LEVel <NRf>[,ATRigger|BTRigger] TRIGger:LEVel?
-[ATRigger|BTRigger] - Related Commands TRIGger:SOURce
+Related Commands TRIGger:SOURce

 Arguments A single <NRf> value.

 Range: -5 V to 5 V.

 ATRigger selects trigger input A. BTRigger selects trigger input B. Defaults to ATR if not specified.
 RST sets this to 1.4 V.